 Teams that were dispersed before the pandemic used creativity and digital solutions to bring Agile methodologies to life without face-to-face meetings.
 So how does Agile change for everyone else in remote work?

 In sum, harnessing the right tools, setting expectations for accountability, and mastering communication are key components of transforming Agile for remote teams.
 According to a study by Capterra, 71% of companies use Agile approaches in some form or another.
-In 2021, we know it is a unique and effective way to manage workflows used by many in the tech industry, including the BWBacon team.
+We know it is a unique and effective way to manage workflows used by many in the tech industry, including the BWBacon team.

 For those new to Agile, the idea behind its approach is to implement a project and divvy tasks at defined time intervals, or sprints, with a self-organized, interdisciplinary team.
 The overall goal is to prioritize tasks with the highest business value first.
 This enables teams to adapt and act quickly towards shifting requirements in every project phase.